pantheon-systems/documentation/source/partials/primary-domain.md

 <Alert title="Note" type="info">

-You will only see the primary redirect option when you have 2 or more custom domains attached in your environment.
-If you want to redirect your only platform domain(eg: live-mysite.pantheonsite.io to www.example.com), you will need to do the [primary redirect via PHP](/guides/redirect/php#without-regex).
+You will only see the primary redirect option when you have two or more custom domains attached to your environment.
+If you want to redirect a single platform domain, you must do the [primary redirect via PHP](/guides/redirect/php#without-regex).
+For example, `live-mysite.pantheonsite.io` to `www.example.com`

 </Alert>